TejasS1233/en-git/README.md

 - **Challenge Mode**: Gamify your GitHub growth with personalized challenges!
 Set goals across 12 different challenge types including followers, stars, commits, pull requests, contribution streaks, and more.
 Track your progress with real-time updates, earn XP based on difficulty (Easy to Legendary), unlock 19 tiered achievements, and compete with yourself to maintain high success rates.
 Features automated progress tracking every 6 hours, milestone celebrations, and a comprehensive stats dashboard.

+- **GitHub Actions Integration**: Automatically update your stats on every push!
+Set up a simple GitHub Actions workflow to sync your activity in real-time.
+Your commits, PRs, issues, and achievements update instantly without manual intervention.
+Perfect for maintaining accurate stats and completing challenges automatically.
+[Quick Setup Guide](.github/ADD_TO_YOUR_REPO.md)

 - **Utility Features**: Bookmark favorite profiles, export reports to PDF, share stats on social media, and switch between dark/light modes.

 ### **Chrome extension**